edurant/edurant.github.io/advising/earlyEntry.md

 * The engineering management 4+1 graduate tuition rate will be set at TBD% of the regular tuition rate.
 * The machine learning 4+1 graduate tuition rate will be set at 50% of the regular tuition rate.

+# MSML Early Entry GPA Requirement Exception Policy

+If a student wants to apply to the MSML but doesn't meet the 3.0 GPA requirement they may apply through the normal process and must include a discussion in a personal statement of how they plan to meet the additional challenges of graduate coursework so that they can earn at least a minimum of a 3.0 GPA each term going forward (both overall and in their MS classes) through completion of the MSML.

+The MSML program director will review this statement and the student’s transcript and make an admission decision based on the totality of the information.
+It is very unlikely that students with GPAs below about 2.7 would be admitted.

+Students admitted who do not meet the 3.0 GPA will need to earn at least a 3.0 GPA overall and in their graduate classes each term going forward to maintain early entry status and to keep the tuition discount after the bachelor's degree is conferred.

 # MSML Example Scenarios

 ## Scenario 1